 Study Purpose: The purpose of the FHWAR Survey is to gather information on the number of anglers, hunters, and wildlife-watchers in the United States as well as about the activities they participate in, how often they participate, and how much they spend on these activities.

 Sample: Please refer to the "Original P.I.
-Documentation" section in ICPSR Codebook for information on sampling.
+Documentation" section in the ICPSR Codebook for information on sampling.

-Weight: The data contains a weight variable for each dataset that should be used when analyzing the data.
+Weight: The data contain a weight variable for each dataset that should be used when analyzing the data.
 Please refer to the "Original P.I.
 Documentation" section in ICPSR Codebook for information on weights.

 Mode of Data Collection: computer-assisted personal interview (CAPI), computer-assisted telephone interview (CATI)